 Please be sure all doctors, other clinical staff, and office staff are aware of these changes before submitting requests for coverage.
 We ask that you share these policy changes with providers who may be ordering or performing services and clinicians who may be referring patients for services.

 Specific questions or comments regarding development of policy content may be directed to the Medical Policy Editor

 or 800-333-5003, ext.
 78993.

-Additional medical policies up for review in September 2018
+Additional medical policies for review in December 2018

 We value practitioner input regarding the content of our medical policies.
 If you have published scientific literature you would like to have considered, or have questions or comments about policies, please forward them to our medical policy editor at